-The U.S. Geological Survey (USGS) is in the process of reviewing and updating the seismic source characterization and ground-motion characterization models used in the national seismic hazard mapping project for the 2020 update of the national uniform-hazard maps.
+The U.S. Geological Survey (USGS) is in the process of reviewing and updating the seismic source characterization and ground-motion characterization models used in the national seismic hazard mapping project.
 To give the USGS adequate time to review the new models, any new models for consideration need to be provided to the USGS in the June 2018 time frame.
-Currently, the NGA-SUB project is developing a suite of alternative ground-motion models (GMMs) for subduction zones based on a greatly expanded dataset and additional finite-fault numerical simulations.
-The full set of NGA-SUB GMMs with improved model parametrization will not be completed in time for consideration by the USGS in the 2020 update.
-To meet the USGS review time requirements, the NGA-SUB developers developed a single GMM that is an update of the 2016 BCHydro GMM [Abrahamson et al. 2016].
-This updated BCHydro GMM uses the expanded dataset to regionalize $V{S30}$ , linear R, and constant terms in the GMM, similar to the approach to regionalization used by the NGA-West2 GMMs (Gregor et al, [2014]).
-This approach provides an improved subduction ground-motion model that includes region-specific terms for Cascadia and meets the schedule for consideration by the USGS as part of the 2020 update of the national uniform-hazard maps.
+Currently, the NGA-SUB project is developing new ground-motion prediction equations (GMPEs) for subduction zones based on a greatly expanded dataset and additional finite-fault numerical simulations.
+The full set of NGA-SUB GMPEs with improved model parametrization will not be completed in time for consideration by the USGS in the next round of updates of the national seismic hazard maps.
+To meet the USGS review time requirements, the NGA-SUB developers decided to develop a simplified GMPE that is an update of the 2016 BCHydro GMPE [Abrahamson et al. 2016].
+This updated BCHydro GMPE uses the expanded dataset to regionalize Vs30, linear R, and constant terms in the GMPE, similar to the approach used by the NGA-W2 GMPEs.
+This approach provides an improved model that includes region-specific terms for Cascadia.